All Share (J203) = 120 870

 Conclusion

 CFD trading features include decreased margin requirements, easy access to global markets, and no shorting or day trading laws.
-However, excessive leverage magnifies losses and paying a spread to enter and exit positions could be costly if prices do not move.
+However, excessive leverage magnifies losses, and paying a spread to enter and exit positions could be costly if prices do not move.

 South African traders must therefore investigate CFDs and implement risk management when they start trading these instruments on the JSE.